Qyn-CTF/CTF-writeups/2020/CSAW Quals/blox2/README.md

 ```
 We need to call `hw_log` with `0x41414141` as `0xbadb01` was used in the `blox1` challenge.

-Since we're able to change our `tetromino` to whatever we want, however, if we do this last second, forexample change from an `I` to an `O`, we're able to write outside the `boards` array into the stuff which is located next to it, coincidentally, the `heap_top` variable is right below it:
+Since we're able to change our `tetromino` to whatever we want, we can do this last second, for example if we change from an `I` to an `O`, we're able to write outside the `boards` array into the stuff which is located next to it, coincidentally, the `heap_top` variable is right below it:
 ```csharp
 else if (cheats_enabled) {
     int idx = str_index_of(" IJLOSZT", op);